ClarisaNatalia/ClarisaNatalia/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning     : web development
+- 🌱 I’m passionate in     : software engineer, web development, front end engineer

-- 👯 Up from some projects?     : no
+- 👯 Up from some projects?     : yes

-- 🤔 Looking for a job?         : no
+- 🤔 Looking for a job?         : yes

-- 📫 How to reach me            : 13519213@std.stei.itb.ac.id
+- 📫 How to reach me            : clarisa_lia@hotmail.com

 ### GitHub Stats